lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 This can be turned off when our application is ready for delivery.

 > [!NOTE]
-> In order to use validation layers, you will need to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your platform,
+> to use validation layers, you will need to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your platform,
 > please consult the specific instructions for your platform.

 > [!WARNING]